 Management plans have been developed for all facilities regardless of ACM content.
-Depending upon the condition and potential for exposure, the plan calls for repair, continued surveillance and, if needed, removal of ACM.
-Many schools that had asbestos have been renovated to remove all inspected ACM.
+Depending upon the condition of, and potential for exposure to, asbestos containing material the plan calls for repair, continued surveillance and, if needed, removal of ACM.
+Many schools that had asbestos have been renovated to remove all inspected ACM, or replaced outright.
 The plan for your child's school is located in the front office and is available for review during school hours.